 Scholarly Commons Citation

 Gostin, Lawrence O., "Compulsory Treatment in Psychiatry: Some Reflections on Self-Determination, Patient Competency and Professional Expertise" (1982).
 Georgetown Law Faculty Publications and Other Works.
-Paper 777.
+777.